-- Goal: Participate in improv and graduate in four years
+- Goals: Participate in theatre and improve, and graduate in four years

-I want to study engineering and do theater in college, and two of my passions are improv and Design Thinking.
-Both subscribe to the manta "Yes, and...".
-The idea is to eliminate "no" or "yes, but" responses to any idea or situation you're presented with.
+I want to study engineering and do theatre in college, and two of my passions are improv and Design Thinking.
+Both subscribe to the manta “Yes, and …” The idea is to eliminate “no” or “yes, but” responses to any idea or situation you’re presented with.
 I applied this concept when looking at colleges, and I ended up with 42 schools on my list!

-Before touring colleges I sent "cold call" emails to department heads, asking if they could connect me with people who could help me set up a private tour.
-What I got with these visits was a conversation with real students and access to areas of campus that you need a student card to visit.
+I spent my spring break and some of my summer vacation touring schools.
+I sent “cold call” emails to department heads who connected me with people who could help me set up a private tour.
+What I got with these visits, as opposed to an official tour, was a conversation with real students and access to areas of campus that you need a student card to visit.

-For example, at Harvard, I stayed on campus with a senior, ate in the dining hall with his friends, played video games with some engineers, and got private tours of the libraries, labs, and theaters where I would be spending much of my academic life.
-At the University of Alabama, my dad and I got a private tour of the campus, honors college, and the engineering and theater departments—all on a Sunday.
+For example, at Harvard I stayed in Mather House with a senior, ate in the dining hall with his friends, played video games with some engineers, and got private tours of the libraries, labs, and theatres where I would be spending much of my academic life.

 Betting on Vandy

-I knew I was on the bubble for most of the prestigious colleges on my list.
-I thought I needed any advantage, so I applied for a binding early decision at Vanderbilt.
-Once I sent in the application, I looked at the applications I had started for Harvard, Dartmouth, Rice, and other top schools.
+I knew I was “on the bubble” for most of the prestigious colleges on my list and I felt I needed any advantage, so I applied for a binding Early Decision at Vanderbilt.
+Once I sent in the application, I looked at the other applications I had started for Harvard, Dartmouth, Rice, and other top schools.
 I knew if Vandy rejected me, it would be the first of many.

-Since I committed to Vanderbilt early, I thought I might always wonder if I could have gotten into Harvard.
-This bothered me until I attended a gathering of accepted Vanderbilt students in California and found myself hanging out with 15 other like-minded people.
-It was obvious that I had made the right choice.
+Since I committed to Vanderbilt early, I will probably always wonder if I could have gotten into Harvard or other Ivies.
+This bothered me a little, until I attended a gathering of accepted Vanderbilt students in California and found myself hanging out with 15 other like-minded people.
+The level of conversation felt so different than a typical conversation in high school.
+The experience confirmed that I had made the right choice.

 What I learned

-Applying the concept "Yes, and..." kept me open to more colleges and, as a result, gave me options.
-If I had only looked at prestige or ranking, I wouldn't have been presented with such great opportunities and financial incentives.
+- Applying the concept “Yes, and…” kept me open to more colleges and gave me options.
+If I had only looked at prestige or ranking, I wouldn’t have been presented with such great opportunities and financial incentives.

-Doing research pays off.
-I don't think most families get into college admissions as deeply as my parents and I did.
-We made charts and spread sheets and read everything we could get our hands on.
-Yet, while this helped me make informed and rational decisions, the emotional aspect ended up being the most compelling.
+- Doing research pays off.
+I don’t think most families get into college admissions as deeply as my parents and I did.
+But we couldn’t afford a private college counselor.
+Yet, while I made a lot of informed and rational decisions, the emotional aspect (my gut feeling about a school) ended up being the most compelling factor.